Akash-Mittal/bp-wallet/README.md

 ### Important choices in solution

 * The Whole Structure of the BP-wallet application is loosely coupled
-* Each Client,Server,DB Instances are developed keeping Scalabality,Elasticity and Faultolerance in mind.
+* Each Client,Server,DB Instances are developed keeping Scalabality,Elasticity and Fault tolerance in mind.
 * Docker Instances make it possible to enable containerization and Helps in Deployments.
 * The Performance Tuning Options is not yet configurable.
-[Time Contraints]
+[Time Constraints]
 * Server Side - Connection Pooling (That Depends on Given Deployment Platform)
 * Client Side - Task Executer is Configurable with Concurrent Worker Threads.
-* The bp-wallet-proto is shared with Client and Server.
+* The `bp-wallet-proto` is shared with Client and Server.
-* Synchronization or any code level locking on DB tansaction as there can be multiple instances running.
+* Synchronization or any code level locking on DB transaction as there can be multiple instances running.
 * Optimistic Locking is implemented (Which can also be configured for retry mechanism[Disabled for Now])
 * User Registration: User is registered if he is  non existent while making deposit this was necessary for testing.
-* Logging has been minimized via debug for improved performace.
+* Logging has been minimized via debug for improved performance.

 ### Transactions Per Seconds.